StevenZoo/pandoc-katex-filter/README.md

 # pandoc-katex-filter

-This project sets up an environment to pre-render [KaTeX](https://katex.org/) markup into HTML with Pandoc.
+This project lets you pre-render [KaTeX](https://katex.org/) markup into HTML with Pandoc.

 ## Requirements
 - [Pandoc](https://pandoc.org/)